Ping-pong for basis-conjugating HNN-extension of free group: Abstract

 \section{Abstract}

-We construct a normal form for a multiple HNN-extension of a free group by basis-conjugating embeddings.
-We provide sufficient conditions on a collection of subgroups to fulfill the requirements of ping-pong lemma.
+We isolate a tractable class of HNN-extensions of a free group---namely, multiple HNN-extensions by basis-conjugating embeddings.
+For this class, we construct a normal form and establish a practical version of the ping-pong lemma that provides verifiable sufficient conditions for a set of elements to generate a free subgroup.

-Recall that the pure braid group splits as a semidirect product of free groups.
-Using our result, we show that certain braids from the first two summands \(F_n \rtimes F_{n-1} \subset P_{n+1}\) generate a free subgroup.
+We then apply these results to the pure braid group \(P_{n+1}\), exploiting its well-known decomposition as a semidirect product of free groups.
+Our approach yields new families of free subgroups within the first two factors~\(F_n \rtimes F_{n-1}\) of this decomposition.